One mom's quest to teach her little girl that self-worth has nothing to do with a price tag.

 And it wasn’t easy.
 Normally, most of my days are spent indoors working from home.
 But as luck would have it, I had two photo shoots where my picture ended up on billboards and signage around my town.
 I spoke at a conference and went to an independent film festival in L.A. where my movie premiered.
 All without new clothes.
 I know, first world problems, right?

 I could no longer hide behind something new or trendy.
 I borrowed.
 I remixed.
 I swapped, I mismatched and accessorized.
 Without clothes to give me a confidence boost, I had to find it from within.

 I had hoped that my year of no shopping would turn me into some sort of fashion-frugal hybrid.
 A cross between Dave Ramsey and Anna Wintour.
 I hoped it would free me from my body hang-ups and fears and give me that hip-mama style I so longed for.
-But when January 1, 2013 rolled around, I was still me.
+But when the one year mark rolled around, I was still me.
 Granted, I was less obsessed with shopping and more focused on quality over quantity.
 But I was still me.

 And this is what I learned: Fashion doesn’t define you.
 It doesn’t make you, you.
 Fashion is just that: an accumulation of clothes and accessories.
 When you scratch the surface of fashion, the person underneath is still there -- insecurities, skin flaps, crooked smile, dimpled thighs and all.

 No matter what you wear -- a bold red dress to give you confidence, heels to make you stand tall -- you are still you.
 No amount of ruching can hide the insecurities, double chin and cellulite that you are so afraid to flaunt.
 It didn’t take a dress to make Cinderella a princess; she was one all along.